awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 ```

 ### Creating the JavaScript and Node.js
-**./src/libs/allClients.js** is a helper file that creates the AWS Service clients required.
+**./src/libs/** folders contains a file for each of the AWS Service clients required.
 You must
 replace "REGION" with your AWS Region, and replace "IDENTITY_POOL_ID" with the Amazon Cognito identity pool id
 you created in [Create the resources](#create-the-resources) on this page.
+Here's an example of one of these client configuration files:

 ```
 import { CognitoIdentityClient } from "@aws-sdk/client-cognito-identity";
 import {
     fromCognitoIdentityPool,
 } from "@aws-sdk/credential-provider-cognito-identity";
-import {
-    ComprehendClient
-} from "@aws-sdk/client-comprehend";
-import {SESClient} from "@aws-sdk/client-ses";
 import {TranscribeStreamingClient} from "@aws-sdk/client-transcribe-streaming";
 import {TranslateClient} from "@aws-sdk/client-translate";